We are reprinting an

 regard it as a worthless expenditure of his time and energy.

-that very few of them have any personal experience with libel.
-The fact that I
+few of them have any personal experience with libel.
+The fact that I am the

-am the victim of a libelous review recently published in the Review of
+victim of a libelous review recently published in the Review of Radical

-Radical Political Economics–about which I hope to write more later–perhaps
+Political Economics–about which I hope to write more later–perhaps explains

-explains in part why I am more sympathetic to Marx’s struggle against
+in part why I am more sympathetic to Marx’s struggle against defamation and

-circumstances that gave rise to his defamatory attack against Marx and his
+that gave rise to his defamatory attack against Marx and his “party” are dead

-“party” are dead and gone.
-But Herr Vogt and Marx’s battle
+and gone.
+But Herr Vogt and Marx’s battle against defamation

-against defamation remain living exemplars of how one responds in a genuinely
+remain living exemplars of how one responds in a genuinely Marx-ian way–i.e.,

-Marx-ian way–i.e., the way of Marx.
-Do not separate theory from practice, or
+the way of Marx.
+Do not separate theory from practice, or philosophy from

-philosophy from organization.
-Do not retreat to the ivory tower or suffer attacks
+organization.
+Do not retreat to the ivory tower or suffer attacks in silence;

-in silence; set the record straight.
+set the record straight.
 Use the bourgeois courts if necessary.
+Enlist the

 References